agiletkiewicz/agiletkiewicz.github.io/_posts/2020-11-14-redirect_with_react_router.markdown

 ## Using the History API

-When React Router renders a component, it passes 3 props: history, match and location.
+When React Router renders a component, it passes 3 props: `history`, `match` and `location`.
 What we are interested in here is history.

 The History library is keeping track of session history for React Router.
 The history prop comes with many methods and properties, including push which pushes a new entry onto the history stack.
 Find more on the React Router documentation [here](https://reactrouter.com/web/api/history).